Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

-Figures~\ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(o) schematically show only a small portion of the stable manifold near the homoclinic loop.
+Figure~\ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(o) schematically shows only a small portion of the stable manifold near the homoclinic loop.
 However, in reality this manifold has an even more complex shape.
 E.g. in (o) a part of this manifold should unwind from the vicinity of the unstable fixed point (empty circle in the upper part), but we cannot show this without overloading the figure.
-Also, this manifold extends well beyond the boundaries shown and has a similarly complex structure in the lower parts of Figs.~\ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(o), which we again do not show for the sake of clarity.
+Also, this manifold extends well beyond the boundaries shown and has a similarly complex structure in the lower parts of panels in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(o), which we again do not show for the sake of clarity.
 Thus, the complexity of the shape of the stable manifold of the saddle-focus prevents us from illustrating this bifurcation in full.
-However, reorganization of the manifolds {\it away} from the homoclinic loop during this bifurcation would be qualitatively the same if the saddle-focus is replaced by a saddle node, whose manifolds have a simpler shape and are easier to depict.
-In order explain how the manifolds are being reorganized globally, in left and middle columns of Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle} we show the same sequence of events occurring in some fictional 2-dimensional and 3-dimensional systems, respectively, with a saddle-node and the simplest orientable homoclinic bifurcation.
-The middle column illustrates a 3-dimensional system with a 2-dimensional stable manifold (cf. with right column) and in (f)--(h) shows how the stable manifold separates two attractor basins.
-Panel (j) shows the stable manifold unwinding from the unstable point in the upper part, and the stable manifold in (o) should do the same.

-However, in a 3-dimensional visualization we still cannot extend the stable manifold too much without obscuring the view of the saddle vicinity, and cannot mark different basins of attraction.
-The left column of Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle} illustrates the same events as the middle column, only in a 2-dimensional system with two one-dimensional manifolds of the saddle-node.
-Here we can extend the stable manifold well beyond the close vicinity of the saddle fixed point, and highlight different basins with different shades.
-Namely, the basin of attractor vanishing through the bifurcation is shaded yellow, and the other basin is white.
-In (b)--(c) and (e) dashed lines mark the manifolds involved in the homoclinic bifurcation.
-After the homoclinic loop is formed (d), there is no attractor in the upper part of the picture (e).
+With this, reorganisation of the manifolds {\it away} from the homoclinic loop during this bifurcation would be qualitatively the same if the saddle-focus is replaced by a saddle node, whose manifolds have a simpler shape and are easier to depict (see Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(f)--(j)).